Location: 204 5th Ave SE

 The annex to the west is considered part of the same complex; while not as elaborate as the theater building, it has many elegant and historic features.
 The building extends down Washington Street with several storefronts.
 For many years, John Clemons had a tailoring business under the name John the Tailor (see also Clemons House)

 According to historian Bernice Sapp, this was also the location of an early Odd Fellows Lodge, where teacher Mary O’Neill also held classes.
-However, the official history of the Olympia lodges makes no mention of this.
-A photograph from Robert Esterly’s 1914 series of Olympia’s businesses shows this as the location of the Otis & Brown Insurance Company and Emma McNair’s Millinery shop.
+Although the official history of the Olympia lodges makes no mention of this, the 1879 Bird’s Eye view shows the Odd Fellows Hall at this location (marked number 11), likely the same building housing the Otis & Brown Insurance Company and Emma McNair’s Millinery shop from the 1914 Esterly series (see WSHS photo catalog number below), though the Odd Fellow Lodge would by then have moved to its location on Capitol Way.

-Thank you to Gail Hemmann for additional information about the theater’s history.
+Thank you to Gail Hemmann for additional information about the theater’s history and Hal Bellerud for pointing out the Odd Fellows history at this location.

 Washington State Historical Society photograph of John the Tailor, enter the following catalog number in collection search box C1981.29X.2; 2010.149.21.1 (Otis & Brown, McNair Millinery)